mxstbr/mxstbr.com/pages/thoughts/bad-technical-decisions-at-spectrum.md

 ### Leverage a well-known database

-We chose [RethinkDB](https://www.rethinkdb.com) as our primary data store mainly because of [changefeeds](https://rethinkdb.com/docs/changefeeds/javascript/).
+I chose [RethinkDB](https://www.rethinkdb.com) as our primary data store mainly because of [changefeeds](https://rethinkdb.com/docs/changefeeds/javascript/).
 They allow you to listen to live updates on (almost) any query.
 I thought this would reduce complexity by avoiding a separate PubSub system for real-time functionality.

 Unfortunately, we have had a lot of troubles with RethinkDB.
 Since it is not widely used, there is little documentation and knowledge about operations.
 We have had many database outages and debugging them often feels like shooting in the dark.